tanmaysurve/Debug-RF/README.md

-# FairDebugger
+# Debug-RF
-FairDebugger is a system which provides explanations for fairness-based biased predictions of random forest in the form of patterns or subsets of data-points in its training dataset which are contributing the most towards the bias.
-Fairdebugger's algorithm works on 2 pillars - Data Removal-Enabled Random Forest's (DaRE-RF - https://github.com/jjbrophy47/dare_rf) unlearning capabilities and greedy lattice tree search techniques.
+Debug-RF is a system which provides explanations for fairness-based biased predictions of random forest in the form of patterns or subsets of data-points in its training dataset which are contributing the most towards the bias.
+Debug-RF's algorithm works on 2 pillars - Data Removal-Enabled Random Forest's (DaRE-RF - https://github.com/jjbrophy47/dare_rf) unlearning capabilities and greedy lattice tree search techniques.

 # Main Algorithm
 The main algorithm is written in FairDebugger.ipynb.
 It contains 2 classes - "Dataset" and "FairnessDebuggingUsingMachineUnlearning".